AbhishekSingh805138/Enterprise-rag-assistant/README.md

 - File uploads are validated for type, size, and filename
 - Rate limiting prevents abuse (configurable per-minute threshold)
 - CORS is locked to specific origins (default: `localhost:8501`)
+- Object storage keys are validated against path traversal -- a crafted filename cannot write outside the storage root
+- Documents are scoped to the API key that uploaded them; `/documents` returns 404 (not 403) for another tenant's ID, so it cannot be used to probe for existence
+- `./object_store` is gitignored -- uploaded user documents never enter version control

 ---